 Introduction: The snowflake schema is a variant of the star schema.
 Here, the centralized fact table is connected to multiple dimensions.
-In the snowflake schema, dimension are present in a normalized from in multiple related tables.
-The snowflake structure materialized when the dimensions of a star schema are detailed and highly structured, having several levels of relationship, and the child tables have multiple parent table.
+In the snowflake schema, dimensions are present in a normalized form in multiple related tables.
+The snowflake structure materialized when the dimensions of a star schema are detailed and highly structured, having several levels of relationship, and the child tables have multiple parent tables.
 The snowflake effect affects only the dimension tables and does not affect the fact tables.

 The Employee dimension table now contains the attributes: EmployeeID, EmployeeName, DepartmentID, Region, Territory.
-The DepartmentID attribute links with Employee table with the Department dimension table.
-The Department dimension is used to provide detail about each department, such as Name and Location of the department.
+The DepartmentID attribute links with the Employee table with the Department dimension table.
+The Department dimension is used to provide detail about each department, such as the Name and Location of the department.
 The Customer dimension table now contains the attributes: CustomerID, CustomerName, Address, CityID.
-The CityID attributes links the Customer dimension table with the City dimension table.
-The City dimension table has details about each city such as CityName, Zipcode, State and Country.
+The CityID attributes link the Customer dimension table with the City dimension table.
+The City dimension table has details about each city such as CityName, Zipcode, State, and Country.

 What is snowflaking?

 The snowflake design is the result of further expansion and normalized of the dimension table.
 In other words, a dimension table is said to be snowflaked if the low-cardinality attribute of the dimensions has been divided into separate normalized tables.
 These tables are then joined to the original dimension table with referential constraints (foreign key constrain).

 Generally, snowflaking is not recommended in the dimension table, as it hampers the understandability and performance of the dimension model as more tables would be required to be joined to satisfy the queries.

 Characteristics of snowflake schema: The dimension model of a snowflake under the following conditions: